mvolkmann/blog/src/raycast.md

 To search contacts, open Raycast, enter "con", select "Contacts", and enter part of a name.
 The first time you do this you will need to grant permission.

+## Dictionay

+To lookup a word in the dictionary, enter "def" and select the "Define Word" command.

+## Fun

+See the "Confetti" command.

 ## Launching Apps